GoC-Spending/contracts-data-web/content/overall/core.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-The Government of Canada spent an estimated \$12.9B in 2021-2022 on contracts.
+The Government of Canada spent an estimated \$15.1B in 2021-2022 on contracts across core public service departments and agencies (this excludes the Department of National Defence, commissions, review committees, and Offices of Parliament).
 {{< /entity_summary >}}

 ## Vendors